 The Hadoop Distributed File System implements a permissions model for files and directories that shares much of the POSIX model.
 Each file and directory is associated with an owner and a group.
 The file or directory has separate permissions for the user that is the owner, for other users that are members of the group, and for all other users.
 For files, the r permission is required to read the file, and the w permission is required to write or append to the file.
-For directories, the r permission is required to list the contents of the directory, the w permission is required to create or delete files or directories, and the x permission is required to access a child of the directory.
-In contrast to the POSIX model, there are no sticky, setuid or setgid bits for files as there is no notion of executable files.
-For directories, there no sticky, setuid or setgid bits directory as a simplification.
+For directories, the r permission is required to create or delete files or directories, and the x permission is required to access a child of the directory.
+In contrast to the POSIX model, there are no sticky, setuid or setgid bits directory as a simplification.
 Collectively, the permissions of a file or directory are its mode.
 In general, Unix customs for representing and displaying modes will be used, including the use of octal numbers in this description.
 When a file or directory is created, its owner is the user identity of the client process, and its group is the group of the parent directory (the BSD rule).

 Each client process that accesses HDFS has a two-part identity composed of the user name, and groups list.
-Whenever HDFS must do a permissions check for a file or directory foo accessed by a client process,
+Whenever HDFS must do a permissions check for a file or directory $f{00}$ accessed by a client process,